fmstacco/healthylife-organicshop/README.md

 The Instagram page is still in progress.
 Both will be alocated as an asset of Facebook Meta Business Suite, which will allows the management of several aspects such as manage posts and also advertising.

 The navlinks for the social media pages can be acessed from the Footer.

+Please, click the link below to see our Facebook page:

 <details><summary><b>Healthy Life Organic Shop Facebook Page</b></summary>